HeroVR/Omniverse/README.md

     OmniControllerComponent->InitOmniDone.AddDynamic(this, &AOVSDKSampleUE4Character::OnInitOmniDone);
     //OmniControllerComponent->Camera = FirstPersonCameraComponent;
 ```
+7. Add an individual USceneComponent as FirstPersonCameraComponent's parent, to compensate Omni harness turning.
+8. Set FirstPersonCameraComponent->bUsePawnControlRotation to false in VR mode.
-6. Bind MoveForward and MoveRight in your character::SetupPlayerInputComponent(...) and implement MoveForward and MoveRight.
-You may already have done these :)
+9. Bind MoveForward and MoveRight in your character::SetupPlayerInputComponent(...) and implement MoveForward and MoveRight.
+You may already have done these.

-7. Done.
+10. Done.
 You can study OVSDKSampleUE4 if any problems.
 **********************************************************************
 ## Use Omniverse by UE4 blueprint
 1. Copy OVSDKSampleUE4/Plugins/Omniverse to your project's Plugins;